Camium02/ICE-3111-Computer_Vision/Labs/Lab-02/README.md

 ## Area Measurements of an Object

 1. Open your lab report from last week.
-What was the width and height of the PMMA block?
+What was the width and height of the PMMA block (not the whole image, just the rectangular structure)?
     - in mm, and
     - in pixels.
 2. What is the area of the entire PMMA block in mm<sup>2</sup>?